Motorsports with Emily: How to Indycar

 This grand prix consisted of 206 laps and lasted just under two hours.
 Colton Herta, driver for Andretti Global with Curb-Agajanian, accomplished his first oval win ever.

-As Herta did a few donuts he received a standing ovation.
-As his team ran to him I could truly feel how magical the whole experience was.
-To have thousands of fans gathered in support of something they love is truly special, imagine a WWC sports game times 100!
-Sports truly strengthens community, something we see here at WWC through cheering on our own athletes.
+As Herta did a few donuts, he received a standing ovation.
+As his team ran to him, I truly felt how magical the whole experience was.
+To have thousands of fans gathered in support of something they love is truly special.
+Imagine a WWC sports game times 100!
+Sports truly strengthen the community, something we see here at WWC through cheering on our own athletes.

-Herta finished the championship standings in P2, I guess me complimenting him on his hair as he walked by gave him that extra boost of confidence!
+Herta finished the championship standings in P2.
+I guess my complimenting him on his hair as he walked by gave him that extra boost of confidence!

-Chip Ganassi Racing driver Alex Palou won the championship and joined Herta doing donuts shortly after.
+Chip Ganassi Racing driver Alex Palou won the championship and joined Herta in doing donuts.

 Palou celebrates winning his third NTT IndyCar Series championship.
 He finished P11 at the Nashville Grand Prix.